Skip to content

 Physician Well-Being

-Your residency or fellowship can be one of the most rewarding yet challenging times of your life.
-The University of Tennessee Health Science Center College of Medicine - Chattanooga and its Graduate Medical Education (GME) Programs recognize that you need to concentrate on your own emotional and physical well-being to help you better serve your patients as well as lead a healthier, happier life.
-We promote a variety of resources that can and should be used to help maintain your well-being by lowering your stress, identifying problem areas, avoiding burnout, and learning how to achieve a healthy work-life balance.
+Your time as a student, resident, or fellow can be the most rewarding yet challenging time in life.
+The University of Tennessee Health Science Center College of Medicine - Chattanooga recognizes the relationship between physician mental and physical well-being and patient service.
+We promote a variety of resources and campus activities that can be used to help maintain your well-being by lowering your stress, identifying problem areas, avoiding burnout, and learning how to achieve a healthy work-life balance.

 Lucy White, MEd, LPC-MHSP, Counselor

-In addition to onsite counseling, our campus offers access to similar services (in-person, via phone, and/or Zoom) through a physician well-being initiative called LifeBridge Chattanooga and sponsored by the UTHSC College of Medicine Chattanooga and the local Chattanooga - Hamilton County Medical Society.
-The program was launched in September 2018 and is confidential and open to physicians, including our residents and fellows, and to medical students and PA students rotating with our campus.
-Costs are supported by grants and donations to the Medical Society and there are no charges or insurance filings for those utilizing the services.
+In addition, our campus offers access to similar services (in-person, via phone, and/or Zoom) through LifeBridge Chattanoogasponsored by the UTHSC College of Medicine- Chattanooga and the local Chattanooga - Hamilton County Medical Society.
+Costs are supported by grants and donations to the medical society and there are no charges or insurance filings for those utilizing the services.
+Available for all students, residents, fellows, and faculty/administrative staff.

 Key GME Well-Being Policies